5 Tips to Decluttering Your Mind

 Wardrobe & Closet Organizers (Home)

-Meditation is one of the most popular practice to help focus and quiet your mind.
+Meditation is one of the most popular practices to help focus and quiet your mind.
 In doing so, your level of awareness is heightened giving you an immediate sense of inner calm.
 There are so many benefits to meditation and some studies have shown that meditating can lower blood pressure, improve immunity and your ability to concentrate.

 Find yourself a quiet spot where you can be alone to have a few minutes to meditate.
 Do this at least once a day or when your day gets overwhelming and you need to destress.
-Once in a while, wherever I happen to be sitting, I would shut my eye and take a deep breath in and slow exhale out.
+Once in awhile, wherever I happen to be sitting, I would shut my eye and take a deep breath in and slow exhale out.
 Counting 1-2-3 each time.
 If I’m alone, I would also chant ‘Om’ as I exhale out.
-The combination of these to letters said out loud as you exhale is so therapeutic.
+The combination of these letters said out loud as you exhale is so therapeutic.
 You can really feel the vibration on your chest instantly releasing the weight of stress from your shoulders.
 Just a few minutes of your time is all you need – as soon as you wake, during your lunch break, or just before you go to bed.
 There are many books available to show you different forms of meditation.
 And there are also numerous apps you can download that will instruct you.
 A few that I recently downloaded on my android, truly loved and shared with my fam are listed below.
 These apps are all free, with options to purchase add ons, free versions were more than enough for me.

 Tools to use: